Seanny123/ShortStories/cured.md

 "Okay," I say, "but I'm stopping as soon as things get too weird."
 "Of course", he says, smiling reassuringly.

--
+\-

 It first sneaks up on me a couple of days later while I'm sitting in Ecology class.
 We're talking about these tropical frogs that went extinct and a ball of emotion starts to build in my chest.
-I feel the all-encompassing despair that would come with being of the last of your species, unable to understand why everything you've ever known is coming to an end.
+I feel the all\-encompassing despair that would come with being of the last of your species, unable to understand why everything you've ever known is coming to an end.
 To know without a doubt that there is no future left.
 The prof says that this tragedy is due in part to our carnivorous diet, which encourages the deforestation of the Amazon.
 Despite my heart swelling with righteous indignation, the best thing I can come up with is choosing a veggie burger for lunch.

 I notice it again when I get a coffee from Timmie's on my way home.
 The cashier is sluggish, but upon further examination, I can tell she's having a rough day.
 I decide to try to cheer her up.